Philosophy

 How We Grow

 Growth begins inward and unfolds in cycles of effort and rest.
 We don’t rush or scale past the soul.
-We don’t strive for the fantasy of impeccability—we strive for truth.
+We don’t strive for the pernicious fantasy of perfection—we strive for truth.

 Compassion, Service, Pleasure